 5. Ancillary observations.

 5.1.
 Certain examination locations offer opportunities to learn about a patient’s social supports, interests, and lifestyle.
-When visiting a patient in a space they are occupying for more than a few hours (e.g. hospital room, nursing home, home), note the presence (or absence) of decorations, get-well cards, family photos, books, etc. to gain an understanding of the patient’s life outside of the patient role.
+When visiting a patient in a space they are occupying for more than a few hours (e.g., hospital room, nursing home, home), note the presence (or absence) of decorations, get-well cards, family photos, books, etc. to gain an understanding of the patient’s life outside of the patient role.

 5.2.
 When family members or friends are present with patients, observe the interpersonal dynamics.
 This opportunity for observation offers important information about the patient.
 Does the family member speak for the patient?
 Does the patient look to the family member before responding to questions?